 The Prime Minister, Justin Trudeau, today issued the following statement on the International Day of the World’s Indigenous Peoples:

-“Today, on the International Day of the World’s Indigenous Peoples, we celebrate Indigenous peoples around the world, and reaffirm our commitment to make sure the rights of Indigenous peoples are recognized and implemented.
+“Today, on the International Day of the World’s Indigenous Peoples, we celebrate Indigenous peoples here in Canada and around the world.